 What your PPC can do for you

-Here is a list of just of a few the events our PPC has managed for us:
+Here are just a few of the events our PPC has managed for us:

 Holiday Party – This is probably our biggest event of the year.
 We need to take RSVPs, find a venue, find a caterer, and make other decisions like decorations, games, and prizes.
 Don’t let that scare you.
 Our holiday party is only curated once a year and requires the most amount of work.